-- We cover prescribed drugs and medications, as described in the chart beginning on page 56. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike other subsections in Section 5, the calendar year deductible applies to only a few benefits.
+Important things you should keep in mind about these benefits: We cover prescribed drugs and medications, as described on pages 54-56.
+Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.

+- In this Section, unlike other subsections in Section 5, the calendar year deductible applies to only a few benefits.
 The calendar year deductible is: \$300 per person (\$600 per family).
 We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PRIOR AUTHORIZATION FOR CERTAIN DRUGS; AND PRIOR AUTHORIZATION MUST BE RENEWED PERIODICALLY.
+Prior authorization uses Plan rules based on FDA-approved prescribing and safety information, clinical guidelines and uses that are considered reasonable, safe and effective.
+See the prior authorization information shown in Section 3 and on pages 53 and 55-56 for more information about this important program.